Skip to main content

 Elementary Principal

-Moving Up to Middle School – Congratulations 5 th Graders!
+Moving Up to Middle School - Congratulations 5th Graders!

 We will gather in the auditorium for a program that acknowledges positive attitudes developed during the elementary school years.
 Citizenship awards and certificates of promotion will be distributed.
+Congratulations to our 5th graders – good luck in Middle School!

-Elementary Summer School 2025
+Elementary Summer School 2026

 We are pleased to inform you that we will once again be offering summer programs this year.
-The elementary summer school will be held Monday, July 7 through Friday, July 18, with classes running Monday through Friday mornings.
+The elementary summer school will be held Monday, July 6 through Friday, July 17, with classes running Monday through Friday mornings.
 The hours of classes will be from 8:30-11:35 each day.
 The following programs will be offered:

 Program Target Group